joseeden/joeden/docs/005-Cybersecurity/011-Threats-and-Attacks/001-Threats.md

 ## Spyware and Bloatware

-### Spyware

-Spyware is malicious software designed to gather and transmit information about a user or organization without consent.
+- **Spyware**

     - Collects and sends data, often without the user’s knowledge.
     - Can be bundled with legitimate software or downloaded from malicious websites.
     - Invades privacy and can slow down system performance.

-**Mitigation:**
-- Use antivirus/anti-spyware tools that are regularly updated.
-- Download software only from trusted sources.
-- Read the End-User License Agreement (EULA) carefully.
-- Keep your operating system and software up-to-date with patches.

-### Bloatware

-Bloatware refers to unnecessary software pre-installed on devices, often taking up valuable system resources.
+- **Bloatware**

     - Comes pre-installed on new computers or smartphones.
     - Bundled with other software, often unwanted or unneeded by the user.
     - Not harmful, but consumes resources like RAM and storage.

-**Mitigation:**
-- Manually uninstall bloatware from the system.
-- Use specialized bloatware removal tools.
-- Perform a clean installation of the operating system if needed.